nan0521/Cue-Tweet-Bot/README.md

 # Cue-Tweet-Bot
 This is a simple Twitter bot that can post the tweet about game CUE!
-Card.
+Card and CUE! voice assets.
 It was developed using the **Python** and utilizes the **tweepy** module to interact with the Twitter API.
 The bot can be set to run on a schedule using **GitHub Action**.